-Once we start to process your case, we will send you a notice telling you we got your application.
+Once we start processing your case, we will send you a notice confirming we have received your application.

-If we get all the forms, documents and fees we need and you meet the conditions to apply for citizenship, we will send you a notice giving you the time and date for your test.
+If we receive the required forms, documents and fees and you meet the requirements to apply for citizenship, we will send you a notice giving you the time and date for your test.

-You will need to contact us to keep your file open if you do not:
+We will close your application if you do not: